syntho-ai/syntho-docs/docs/deployment/docker/jupyterhub_ray.md

 #### Configuring the nodes

 Under the section `available_node_types` we can set the amount of nodes that we want to have available.
 Each section under `available_node_types` defines the amount of workers and the configuration of the node.
-We will always start with an configuration block for the head node, followed by the workers.
+We will always start with a configuration block for the head node, followed by the workers.
 An example configuration is:

 ```[yaml]